Skaruts/tdm_packer_2/README.md

 some_file.txt
 ```

 The filtering is case-sensitive.
-Don't use `*`, as it's not supported.
-These filters are merely substrings that every directory/file name is tested against: if it has any of these substrings in it, then it's excluded.
-It's better to include dots for file extensions, though.
+Don't use `*`, as it's not yet supported.
+These filters are merely substrings that every directory/file path is tested against: if the path has any of these substrings in it, then it's excluded.
+It's safer to include dots for file extensions.

 Some files and folders are automatically excluded:
 - any file with `bak` in it (backup files)